hytechclub/web-102/Week01/README.md

 If the students complete the Individual activity with time to spare, they can attempt the challenge.

 ## Review Kahoot
-End the session with a Kahoot to gauge what the students ultimately remember from HTML/CSS: https://play.kahoot.it/#/k/9da0c22b-48ae-479f-9c7f-c0bfd458a2b5
+End the session with a [Kahoot](https://play.kahoot.it/#/k/9da0c22b-48ae-479f-9c7f-c0bfd458a2b5) to gauge what the students ultimately remember from HTML/CSS.

 ## Agenda